MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Select **Edit policy** from the top of the window.
     1. Read the description under “Choose sensitivity labels to publish”.
 Notice the labels that are listed.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. The next page is a preview for Assigning admin units, review the description for admin units.
-The admin units are set to the full directory, don't change any settings.
+    1. The next page is for Assigning admin units, review the description for admin units.
+The Admin units are set to the full directory, don't change any settings.
 Select **Next**.
     1. Read the description under “Publish to users and groups”.
 Notice this label is available to all users.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
     1. Review the policy settings.
 Select **Next** on the bottom of the page.
     1. Read description under, "Apply a default label to documents."
 Don’t change any settings.
 Select **Next** on the bottom of the page.